Kaikhosru Shapurji Sorabji: Ups and downs in life and music (1936–1949)

 On 10 March 1936 in London, the pianist John Tobin played a portion of Opus clavicembalisticum.
 The performance lasted 90 minutes—twice as long as it should have.
+(Note: Sorabji's friend Edward Clarke Ashworth, who attended the concert, described Tobin's performance as unimaginative and lacking in understanding and said the fugues in particular had been played too slowly.)
 Sorabji left before it finished and denied having attended, paid for, or supported the performance.
 A number of leading critics and composers attended the concert and wrote negative critiques in the press, which severely damaged Sorabji's reputation.
 Sorabji gave the premiere of his Toccata seconda in December 1936, which became his last public appearance.
 Three months earlier, he had said he was no longer interested in performances of his works, and over the next decade, made remarks expressing his opposition to the spread of his music.

 Sorabji eventually placed restrictions on performances of his works.
 These became known as a "ban", but there was no official or enforceable pronouncement to this effect; rather, he discouraged others from playing his music publicly.
 This was not without precedent and even his first printed scores bore a note reserving the right of performance.
 Few concerts with his music—most of them semi-private or given by his friends and with his approval—took place in those years, and he turned down offers to play his works in public.
 His withdrawal from the world of music has usually been ascribed to Tobin's recital, but other reasons have been put forward for his decision, including the deaths of people he admired (such as Busoni) and the increasing prominence of Igor Stravinsky and twelve-tone composition.
 Nonetheless, the 1930s marked an especially fertile period in Sorabji's career: he created many of his largest works and his activity as a music critic peaked.
 In 1938, Oxford University Press became the agent for his published works until his death in 1988.